 The court has also told government to lift Mphwiyo’s suspension.

 “The Accountant General and the Secretary for Human Resource Management and Development forthwith calculate and pay all the Applicant’s withheld salary from 5th November, 2014 being the date of interdiction to date when the payment is actually made.

 “The court has ordered Human Resources Management and Development should forthwith reinstate the applicant on government pay roll.
 The interdiction of the Applicant without pay is unlawful, illegal and amounts to unfair labour practice,” says the judgement.

-Attorney General Thabo Chakaka Nyirenda has since applied for a stay order to put aside the default judgement so that his office should field defence.
-The application will be heard in court next month
+Attorney General Thabo Chakaka Nyirenda has since applied for a stay order to put aside the default judgement so that his office should filed defence.
+The application will be heard in court next month.

 Last year, the then Attorney General Chikosa Silungwe advised Government against suspending employees without pay saying it is illegal.

 This came after the Tonse Alliance administration suspended several Government employees of alleged abuse of funds.